|

 times while waiting to go on.
 Once on stage, all I could get out of

-with musicjust not with the clarinet, fortunately.
+with musicbut not with the clarinet, fortunately.

 One night while on a summer vacation on the sea coast south of Boston,